 - (05) Planning: The consultant will assist BWDB in assessing feasibility of the scheme rehabilitation and improvement subproject and develop a scheme rehabilitation and improvement plan (R&I Plan).
 Following are specific activities for subproject planning: - 1.
 Carry out a modest feasibility study (25 pages) with all relevant information including environmental and social management plans. - 2.
 Identify and list the engineering survey needed for each scheme. - 3.
 Engage the WMOs and other community organizations to arrive at an agreed Rehabilitation and Improvement Plan (R&I) for the Scheme. - 4.
 Submit feasibility study to to PCU for clearance with copy to the Zonal Chief Engineer, BWDB. - 5.
-Submit the R&I plan to BWDB Design Office for detailed design. - 6.
-Prepare an agreement which will be signed by WMOs & BWDB mentioning that the responsibilities of routine O&M of the scheme will be taken up by WMOs. - 7.
-Conduct SIA and prepare SIMP, RAP, SECEP for mitigation of any subproject impacts associated with civil works and involvement of tribal peoples with the scheme. - (06) Design: The design consultant will follow the R&I Plan concurred with the WMOs for preparation of scheme design and coordinate with BWDB's design office to finalize the detailed design, specifications and drawings.
+Submit the R&I plan to BWDB Design Office for detailed design. - Prepare an agreement which will be signed by WMOs & BWDB mentioning that the responsibilities of routine O&M of the scheme will be taken up by WMOs. - 7.
+Conduct SIA and prepare SIMP, RAP, SECEP for mitigation of any subproject impacts associated with civil works and involvement of tribal peoples with the scheme. - Design: The design consultant will follow the R&I Plan concurred with the WMOs for preparation of scheme design and coordinate with BWDB's design office to finalize the detailed design, specifications and drawings.
 The design will be shared with the WMOs along with the R&I cost.
-Any land acquisition and or resettlement action plans will be implemented before award of civil works contract. - (07) Implementation: BWBD field office will float tender after necessary preparation including signing of R&I Plan for concurrence by the WMOs, and award contract after proper evaluation.
-WMOs will participate in construction supervision under a set guideline agreed with BWDB. - (08) Management Plan: BWDB will prepare a Management Plan in consultation with the WMOs based on the environmental management plan of the scheme comprising i) Long-term O&M Plan, and ii) M & E Plan.
-The consultants will assist the community representatives to update the Management Plan for the following year.
+Land acquisition activities and or resettlement action plans will be tried to complete/implement before award of civil works contract.
+If land acquisition and resettlement activities followed by Bank's safeguard policy delay the procurement process/progress & hamper the project implementation, then case by case issues may be resolved with applying flexibility in safeguard policy upon reaching consensus between Bank & Executing agencies considering actual field condition.

-(09) Joint Trial Operation: Joint trial operation is based on interaction of the project level facilitators (Community Organizers/Extension Overseers), BWDB local offices and the WMOs.
-The facilitators introduce the WMO members with the water control structures, irrigation and drainage channels and embankment of the respective scheme.
+- (07) Implementation:BWBD field office will float tender after necessary preparation including signing of R&I Plan for concurrence by the WMOs, and award contract after proper evaluation.
+WMOs will participate in construction supervision under a set guideline agreed with BWDB. - (08) Management Plan: BWDB will prepare a Management Plan in consultation with the WMOs based on the environmental management plan of the scheme comprising i) Longterm O&M Plan, and ii) M & E Plan.
+The consultants will assist the community representatives to update the Management Plan for the following year. - (09) Joint Trial Operation: Joint trial operation is based on interaction of the project level facilitators (Community Organizers/Extension Overseers), BWDB local offices and the WMOs.
+The facilitators introduce the WMO members with the water control structures, irrigation anddrainage channels and embankment of the respective scheme.
 The facilitators will disseminate operation and maintenance details of those components to the members of the WMOs.